juniorgarcia/raylib-c-template/README.md

 Be aware that:

-1. This was only testes on macOS
+1. This was only tested on macOS
 1. This is not meant to be used in a production environment
 1. I'm not a professional C programmer